Snazzy Organization Ideas: 7 Styles

 5. Re-purposed Drawers and Such

-I think it’s way cool to use something in a way different than it was originally designed for.
+I think it’s very clever to use something in a way different than it was originally designed for.
 Case in point, check out what Sarah did with an old Post Office Mail Cubby.
-So clever.
+Such perfectly charming organization.

 One of my favorite pieces of organization/storage is this sewing machine drawer that we use to store our tea bags in the kitchen.